 - Do you think it was cruel to use animals for entertainment?

 - How does this circus differ from the ones we have today?

-Circuses were one of the many forms of popular entertainment that became popular in Britain in the 19th Century.
+Popular entertainment was a growing industry in 19th Century Britain.
 This article from the British Library discusses why there was a sudden rise in popular entertainment following the industrial revolution.